bkahlert/busy-screen/README.md

 5) open the published frontend
    (automatically opened if you use the `npx` command above)
 6) change the `location` query parameter in the URL to the one of your Node RED installation

+## Customization

+Busy Screen can be customized / extended in three ways:

+1) The frontend is located at [src/main/kotlin](src/main/kotlin).
+You can make any changes you like to it and run the [installation](#installation) afterwards.
+2) The Node RED flow can be freely changed as you like.
+In order to customize it, just edit it inside of Node RED.
+If you followed the [installation](#installation) steps above, you already have a running installation.
+3) You can customize the way your Raspberry Pi image is created.
+The image creation is done with the image customization tool [Kustomize](https://github.com/bkahlert/kustomize).
+The actual configuration is stored in [busy-screen.conf](busy-screen.conf).

 ## Responsive Design